If you’re a small business owner, you’ve likely thought about insurance. The question is, how much does business insurance cost?

 When it comes to how much business insurance you need, people are usually referring to liability insurance.
 In many cases, it depends on your clients.
 For example, if a client won’t hire you unless you have at least $1,000,000 in liability insurance, then that’s how much you’ll need.

 You may also run into a similar issue if you’re renting an office space.
 Your landlord may also require you to have $1,000,000 in liability insurance.
 This doesn’t mean you need $2,000,000 total in insurance.
 You would just need a minimum per occurrence limit of $1 million.
 The aggregate amount is more of a personal preference.
+Protecting your small business is vital, so get the coverage that you need.

 Where to get business insurance?

 Types of business insurance packages will vary from insurer to insurer.
 To give yourself the best opportunity at finding a great rate, you should shop around.
-APOLLO is one of Canada’s leading digital insurance providers, and offers clients speed, convenience, and some of the best prices on business insurance in Canada.
+APOLLO is one of Canada’s leading digital insurance providers and offers clients speed, convenience, and some of the best prices on business insurance in Canada.

 They specifically structure package programs for small businesses so you can get everything you need in one place and to cover off the various exposures your small business faces.